 In June 2017, the Governmental Accounting Standards Board issued Statement No. 87, Leases, which improves accounting and financial reporting for leases by governments.
 This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The District implemented this pronouncement effective January 1, 2022.
 There were no material cumulative effect adjustments recorded to the net position upon adoption.
 For lessee leases, right-of-use assets and liabilities were recognized on the commencement date of the lease based on present value of lease payments over the lease term.
-The District recognized right-of-use assets of \$528,103 with a corresponding increase in lease liability of \$528,103.
-As of December 31, 2022, the District reported current lease liabilities in the amount of \$188,912 and long-term lease liabilities of \$227,469.
+At December 31, 2023 and 2022, the District reported right-of-use assets (net of depreciation) of \$215,991 and \$372,047, respectively.
+As of December 31, 2023 and 2022, the District reported lease liabilities in the amount of \$202,803 and \$360,715, respectively.
 For additional information, see Note 6 - Leases.